 Got a coding app for kids?
 A parent-teacher communication tool?
 It could be the next classroom hit — or it could join the dozens of other duds that teachers don’t use.
 Edtech products come and go…which ones will be the stand-outs?

-Believe it or not, a 2015 study found that 65 percent of student licenses for digital learning products go unused, with just 5 percent of education technology products meeting the goals set by product companies or school districts.
+Believe it or not, a opens in a new window2015 studyopens PDF file found that 65 percent of student licenses for digital learning products go unused, with just 5 percent of education technology products meeting the goals set by product companies or school districts.

 What happens when edtech purchases go untapped?
 Their creators miss out on valuable feedback, but the real losers are school districts and students.
 Unused products squander schools’ budgets while students miss out on serious tech-enhanced learning experiences.

 What Do Teachers Want in an Edtech product?

 Don’t build an edtech product destined to gather digital dust.
 Put yourself in the shoes of a teacher by asking a trio of common questions about your product: